Polars scan_csv and sink_parquet

 Over three years ago I decided to move away from Wordpress to something non-dynamic.
 Something with fewer vulnerabilities.
 I initially tried Hugo and found a tool that exports posts from Wordpress to Hugo.
 However, I found I didn't really like Hugo, and I just kinda... didn't do anything about it for a long time.
 Years a long time.

 A few weeks ago I decided to revisit things.
 I found Pelican, a Python-based static website builder.
 It is very similar to Hugo in form and function, but being written in Python it jibes with my knowledge and skills much better than Hugo.
 Posts and pages are written in reStructuredText or Markdown, or even HTML.
-I use Markdown and HTML in a few cases.
+I mostly use Markdown, and in a few cases, HTML is the correct choice (e.g. photo galleries).
 Each document has fields of metadata that Pelican parses to build out a full static website.
 There are a number of themes and I'm presently using the bootcamp2 theme.
 Pelican also has dozens of plugins that add plenty of capabilities but zero vulnerabilities.

 It took a few weeks to slowly fix up all the posts that previously had been exported from Wordpress into Hugo-flavored Markdown into something Pelican could read.
 I uploaded a fair number of videos to YouTube, and had to adjust various other media here and there.